 What each design requires to be successful is a point of orientation, the center of attention that will draw the customers towards that specific food package design.
 This center of focus is clear, simple, yet effective communication of the brand's essence and the proposition.

-Creating the most effect food packaging designs is a difficult undertaking -- but these leading food package design companies have proven their ability to create branded package designs that capture consumers' attention.
+Creating the most effective food packaging designs is a difficult undertaking -- but these leading food package design companies have proven their ability to create branded package designs that capture consumers' attention.

 1. PKG Brand Design